keith-gamble/example-perspective-component-module/docs/building-the-module.md

 - `gradle.properties`: Contains project-wide properties
 - `common/build.gradle`, `designer/build.gradle`, `gateway/build.gradle`, `web/build.gradle`: Subproject-specific build files

+The repository comes with a `gradle.properties.template` that can be used to create a `gradle.properties` file with the necessary properties for the project.
+Helpful comments are included to explain the purpose of each property.

 ### Ignition Module Plugin

 The Ignition Module Plugin is a custom Gradle plugin that provides tasks specific to building Ignition modules.
 It's applied in the root `build.gradle` file: